TRADE 7014B - Research Project in International Trade (6 Units) Part B

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must encourage and reinforce learning.

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Under guidance of a supervisor, students are to select or develop a research topic of their choice.
+Under guidance of a supervisor, students are to develop a research topic of their choice.